LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 Ekene-Afa can be a wrathful and mercurial leader, and the people who succeed in her personal mercenary organization **The Velociraptor Company** are those that can stay calm, and think quickly, in the face of a suddenly-angry boss with a history of killing people for sport.
 The bulk of Port Nyanzaru's mercenaries are foreigners like the [Zhentarim](dramatis_personae.md#the-zhentarim), however, and Ekene-Afa must also carefully and dispassionately manipulate them to keep a precise balance of power and ensure the city's newly-won independence isn't threatened.
 In this task, at least, she has the rare boon of the full and unanimous support of the other merchant princes.

-> **Help Wanted:** Ekene-Afa is often looking for bouncers to maintain order in Port Nyanzaru's combat arenas, and she sometimes needs rogues or investigators to root out cheating or shady dealings.
+> **Help Wanted:** Ekene-Afa is often looking for bouncers to maintain order in Port Nyanzaru's combat arenas.
+She also sometimes needs rogues or investigators to root out cheating and shady dealings, or someone charismatic to assist during negotiations with mercenaries.

 ![Ekene-Afa](images/characters/Merchant_Prince_Ekene-Afa.jpg)